-Data type: The data used are primary data in the form of readiness of Posyandu cadres as health educators about the detection of cervical cancer, who were given training in early detection of cervical cancer.
+Data type: The data used are primand data in the form of readiness of Posy and u cadres as health educators about the detection of cervical cancer, who were given training in early detection of cervical cancer.

-Research instruments: The instrument in this study was a questionnaire to measure the level of knowledge of cadres about early detection of cervical cancer, in the form of closed questions arranged structurally with questions about early detection of cervical cancer.
+Research instruments: The instrument in this starty was a questionnaire to measure the level of knowledge of cadres about early detection of cervical cancer.
 In addition, respondents also filled out a questionnaire to measure the readiness of cadres as counselors for early detection of cervical cancer.